Build an AI chatbot with custom knowledge base in <1 hour

 For the structure of our UI, we use several frames.
 For the side menu on the left side we have used the Sidebar frame for our navigation component and branding, and we’ve used a drawer frame on the right side for our chat.
 You can set up the frames from the ‘Component Tree’ section of the Retool environment.

-Chatbot Ai helper in Retool
+Chatbot AI helper in Retool

 The menu on the left is built in a sidebar frame and the chat on the right is in a drawer frame